 Call: 1989 QC: 2013

-Fiona has been ranked as one of the foremost leading juniors in the fields of Professional Negligence, Construction and Professional Negligence: Technology and Construction for many years, by both Chambers UK and The Legal 500.In Chambers UK (2013) she is 'recognised as one of 4 New Square's top juniors' who 'meets with universal acclaim''.
+Before taking silk, Fiona was consistently ranked as a leading junior in her specialist fields by both Chambers UK and The Legal 500.In Chambers UK (2013) she was 'recognised as one of 4 New Square's top juniors' who 'meets with universal acclaim''.
 Described as "the whole package - she is charmingly brilliant with clients, and her drafting is second to none'.
-In Chambers UK (2012) solicitors report that she provides "superb advocacy based on strong analysis", is "down to earth, reasonable and tough when necessary" and "excellent at professional negligence generally".
-Chambers UK (2011) noted that clients admire her “deep knowledge of the law”, her “pleasant and persuasive advocacy”, her “ability to analyse facts quickly and efficiently” and “the ease with which she deals with complex counterfactual scenarios”, so that she is "hugely in demand".
-Chambers Global (2011) reports that she is "highly impressive in court, with excellent skills of judgment."
+In Chambers UK (2012) solicitors reported that she provides "superb advocacy based on strong analysis", is "down to earth, reasonable and tough when necessary" and "excellent at professional negligence generally".
+Chambers UK (2011) noted that clients admire her “deep knowledge of the law”, her “pleasant and persuasive advocacy”, her “ability to analyse facts quickly and efficiently” and “the ease with which she deals with complex counterfactual scenarios”, so that she was "hugely in demand".
+Chambers Global (2011) reported that she is "highly impressive in court, with excellent skills of judgment."
 Chambers UK (2010) described her as “tough, charming and intelligent”, “gutsy and fearless” and “a force to be reckoned with”.
 While describing Four New Square as “without doubt the top set in the field of professional negligence”, the Legal 500 (2010) described Fiona as “particularly good” and (2011) as a "standout junior".
 In 2009, she was described in the Legal 500 as “fantastic, especially on paper.
 Her written arguments always look right.”
 In earlier editions of the directories, Fiona was described as “fearless in the courtroom and a wonderful orator”; “exceptionally bright and pragmatic”; “tough and very popular”; having “real presence in court" and “an impressive ability to handle difficult judges”; “an excellent advocate”.

 M.A.
 (Cantab) LL.M.
 (Cantab)